MFA in Applied Craft + Design

 Chair of MFA Applied Craft + Design, Professor

 Heidi Schwegler explores a wide range of materials in the service of her subject matter.
 Her style as an artist is a hybrid of conceptual art and craft, the objects well made and at the same time provocative and meaningful.
-She has participated in numerous shows, including exhibitions at the Co/Lab Art Fair (LA), the Sheldon Museum (NE), Platform China (Beijing), Scope Art 2004 (NY), and the Hallie Ford Museum (OR).
-Schwegler is a Ford Family Fellow, a MacDowell Colony Fellow, an Oregon Arts Commission Fellow and a Yaddo artist in resident.
+She has participated in numerous shows, including exhibitions at Halsey McKay (NY), the Sheldon Museum (NE), Platform China (Beijing), Portland Art Museum (OR), and the Hallie Ford Museum (OR).
+Schwegler is a Fellow through the Ford Family, the MacDowell Colony, Oregon Arts Commission and Yaddo.
 She has lectured on her work at institutions such as the Burg Giebichenstein, (Germany), Cranbrook Academy of Art (Michigan) and Kendall College of Art and Design (MI).
-Reviews of Schwegler’s work have been published in Art in America, ArtNews, Drain Magazine, Daily Serving and the Huffington Post.
-She earned her MFA from the University of Oregon and is represented by Mark Moore Gallery (LA) and Upfor Gallery (Portland).
+Reviews of Schwegler’s work have been published in Art in America, ArtNews, Drain Magazine, Daily Serving and the Hyperallergic.
+She earned her MFA from the University of Oregon and is represented by Upfor Gallery (Portland) and Asphodel (NYC).